 When the House of Representatives passed two articles of impeachment against Trump at the end of 2019, the votes out of the respective impeachment committees and on the floor of the House were along party lines, for the most part.
 Former Republican Justin Amash (I-MI), who left the GOP largely over what he viewed as his party’s total acquiescence of oversight and authority to Trump, voted with the Democrats to impeach.
 The Democrats saw two in their caucus, one of whom would later leave the party to much fanfare from Trump himself, vote against the articles.
 Tulsi Gabbard, an alleged Democrat from Hawaii, voted “present” on impeachment, consistent with her previous “present” votes on resolutions condemning AIDS and calling Darth Vader a “really bad guy.”

-Despite having passed the articles several weeks ago, Speaker of the House Nancy Pelosi (D-CA) has as of yet not transmitted them to the Senate.
-This maneuver has rankled Republicans, who in the past have had no problems playing games of a political nature within the confines of the Constitution.
+Speaker of the House Nancy Pelosi (D-CA) waited a handful of weeks over the holidays to transmit the articles to the Senate.
+This maneuver rankled Republicans, who in the past have had no problems playing games of a political nature within the confines of the Constitution.
 Senate Majority Leader Mitch McConnell famously quipped that he took great pleasure in telling then President Barack Obama he would never get so much as a hearing for Merrick Garland, whom Obama had nominated to replace Justice Antonin Scalia on the Supreme Court bench.
 McConnell has also chosen to essentially violate Senate rules to give himself permission to change the rules to ram judicial appointments through after clogging up the confirmation process for most of Obama’s two-term tenure.

-Pressure is now mounting from Trump on Senate Republicans to clear his name and dismiss the impeachment charges as quickly as possible.
-Pelosi and Senator Chuck Schumer (D-NY) have said the Democrats are withholding the articles of impeachment until such time as they can see what kind of process McConnell will establish for the Senate trial.
+Pressure has been constantly applied by Trump on Senate Republicans to clear his name and dismiss the impeachment charges as quickly as possible.
+Pelosi and Senator Chuck Schumer (D-NY) have said the Democrats had tried withholding the articles of impeachment until such time as they could see what kind of process McConnell established for the Senate trial.
 In the days leading up to votes on the articles, McConnell and several key Republicans made it very well known they had already predetermined that Trump should be acquitted, and Pelosi announced she was not transmitting the articles to the Senate within hours of McConnell announcing he was coordinating with the White House.

-Speaking to reporters this morning on a break from fully boning a lump of Kentucky’s finest coal, using a bottle of bourbon as lube, McConnell defended his tactics and explained why he’d have no problem whatsoever setting the rules of the impeachment trial without the Democrats’ involvement.
+Speaking to reporters this morning on a break from fully boning a lump of Kentucky’s finest coal, using a bottle of bourbon as lube, McConnell defended his reasoning in blocking witnesses.

 “Look, we’ve said all along that this is a sham process.
 The Democrats were running a sham impeachment,” McConnell said, “and you can tell it’s a sham because they brought forth evidence and witnesses who gave testimony that made us feel bad about President Trump.
 That seems very shammy to me.
 So shammy it almost feels like a shamalamadingdong.
 Does that make sense?
 Of course not, but I’m sure you’re all well-aware the Fox and OAN will simply cut around all this gibberish and spoon-feed a small segment of what I say to their viewers, my party’s base, so I’m not too worried about sounding coherent to you all.”